Who Can Apostille a Document in the USA: Key Entities Involved

 - Keep copies of all documents sent and received, just in case you need to reference them later.

-By understanding and following these steps for the Apostille process, you can ensure that your documents are ready for international use.
+By understanding and following these steps for the Apostille process, you can be sure that your documents are ready for international use.
 The Apostille can simplify the validation of your important documents, making them recognized across borders and easier to manage.

 Common Documents Requiring Apostille in the USA